 Columbus does amazing Uptown innovation

 Uptown Columbus, Inc. is a non-profit organization that facilitates and coordinates economic revitalization initiatives throughout the Central Business District, Riverfront and throughout Uptown.
-You will find an incredible attention to detail regarding building preservation, cleanliness and live/work/play accommodations.
-Locals are proud of their city and their Uptown.
+There's an incredible attention to detail regarding building preservation, cleanliness and live/work/play accommodations.
 In Columbus, urban culture and outdoor environments encourage discovery.

 Columbus does amazing urban adventure

 The Chattahoochee Whitewater Park boasts adventure around every bend.
 Some urban rivers are best enjoyed from a distance.
 In Columbus, the Chattahoochee River beckons with the longest urban whitewater course in the world.
-This stretch of the river is described as “Wild as Colorado and as Warm as Costa Rica” with five class 4+ rapids and 10 smaller rapids.
-But what does the longest really mean?
-The Ocoee River in Tennessee can reach up to 1,100 cubic feet per second in volume.
-The rapids on the Chattahoochee Whitewater Park can reach up to 13,000 cubic feet per second in volume.
-This makes the rapids the largest south of Canada and east of the Chattahoochee.
+This stretch of the river is described as “mild to wild” with five class 4+ rapids and 10 smaller rapids.

-But there’s more.
 After braving the adventure of the waters, city-goers can speed above the rapids with an urban zip line that crosses the river.
-Those who prefer on-land adventures can enjoy the river biking, walking or running on the Chattahoochee RiverWalk, a 15-mile linear park.
+Those who prefer on-land adventures can enjoy biking, walking or running on the Chattahoochee RiverWalk, a 15-mile linear park.

 Columbus does amazing military pride

 Home to Fort Benning, the sixth largest military base in the US, the base supports more than 120,000 active-duty military, family members, reserve component soldiers, retirees, and civilian employees daily.
-The military connection is seen throughout the community with businesses and museums honoring military achievements and the presence of military officers and trainees, including two national military museums, the National Civil War Naval Museum and the National Infantry Museum and Soldier Center.
-The National Civil War Naval Museum at Port Columbus chronicles Columbus’ role as one of the most important industrial and transportation hubs in the south during the Civil War because of its strategic location along the Chattahoochee River.
-More than 25,000 visitors tour the National Civil war Naval Museum a year.
+The military connection is seen throughout the community with businesses and museums honoring military achievements and the presence of military officers and trainees, including two national military museums, the National Civil War Naval Museum at Port Columbus and the National Infantry Museum and Soldier Center.
+Port Columbus chronicles the role of naval warfare during the Civil War.
+More than 25,000 visitors tour this museum each year.
 Since opening in Columbus in 2007, the National Infantry Museum and Solider Center has shared the stories and history of the United States Infantry with more than 300,000 visitors every year.
-New for 2018, the Museum plans to open a Global War on Terror Memorial.
-A not-to-be-missed occasion combining history and tradition with present-day, Fort Benning conducts their graduation ceremonies on the lawn right next door of the National Infantry Museum on Thursdays and Fridays throughout the year.

 Columbus does amazing arts, sciences and culture